bgoonz/gists-revamp/by-extension/markdown/React-In.h.md

 _Exercise being done in a separate file_ Random Notes

 - <span id="45ec">`onChange` : detects when a value of an input element changes.</span>
-- <span id="9ca4">Assigning `onChange` to our input fields makes our component’s state update in real time during user input.</span>
+- <span id="9ca4">Assigning `onChange` to our input fields makes our component's state update in real time during user input.</span>
 - <span id="4557">
   </span>
 - <span id="eb83">Dont forget to add `preventDefault` onto form submissions to deal with the default behavior of the browser refreshing the page!</span>
 - <span id="c413">`submittedOn: new Date(),` Can be added to a form, most likely will persist into a DB.</span>
 - <span id="b97f">Controlled Components</span>
-- <span id="ac48">We use the `onChange` event handlers on form fields to keep our component’s state as the `"one source of truth"`</span>
+- <span id="ac48">We use the `onChange` event handlers on form fields to keep our component's state as the `"one source of truth"`</span>
 - <span id="c75a">
   </span>
 - <span id="4685">Adding an `onChange` event handler to every single input can massively bloat your code.</span>